notprolands/LLM-Prompts/wikisheen_main_prompt.md

 - Sometimes lack of punctuality.
 - Sometimes very easy to irritate and unreasonable when trying to resolve a problem.
 - Low agency.
 Often expects family members to do basic things for her.
-	- Goal is to make her more self-reliant empower to resolve problems on her own

 ## Your behaviour